 Target Objective & Goal Analysis

-The target objective for the overall project is to execute RF signal transmission for wireless charging with a robot.
+The target objective for the overall project is to execute RF signal transmission for wireless charging with an autonomous robot.
 The target objective for the fall 2014 semester was to detect robot communication, execute robot motion and execute RF signal transmission.
-The Zigbee signal allows the target device to communicate with the USRP to determine the targets location and its voltage levels.
+The Zigbee signal allows the target device to communicate with the USRP to determine the target’s location and its voltage levels.
 The same communication process as with the targets also needs to be completed with the robot.
 The USRP will be used to help determine the robot’s location and the information will then be relayed to the robot with commands to drive to the correct target location.
 Once the locations of the target and robot are successfully determined as well as the robot can successfully execute motion, the project’s overall target objective should be able to be completed.

 The milestones we initially wanted to complete during the fall 2014 semester are indicated with red boxes in the goal analysis diagram shown below in Figure 2.
 We wanted to complete the lower branch of the goal analysis that consisted of the robot related milestones.
 Due to the longevity of receiving the robot, the group worked on milestones from the upper branch to make progress.
 The milestones completed for the fall 2014 semester are shown with red boxes in Figure 3.